From the airport to the city centre Barbados

 Accessibility Barbados

 While government buses have reserved spaces for the elderly, pregnant women and strollers, accessibility remains the black spot of tourism in Barbados.
-A handful of the BTB's new buses are accessible to PRMs (although you still have to get on them); however, there are cabs and tour companies equipped to welcome disabled travellers, which can be found on the tourist office website: https://urlr.me/Dy89P.
+A handful of the BTB's new buses are accessible to people with reduced mobility (although you'll have to stumble across them); on the other hand, there are cabs and tour companies equipped to welcome travellers with disabilities, which can be found on the tourist office website: https://urlr.me/Dy89P.